Ahmed-Abdelhak/WixBim/README.md

 # WixBix
-Building Web Viewer built on ThreeJS , XBIM and IFC
+A Buildings Web Viewer built on ThreeJS , XBIM and IFC